Do you dream of building your own eco-home someday?

 If you answered yes to any of the above questions, we’d love to have you join us for our next natural building workshop!

 Dancing Rabbit Ecovillage is a natural builders’ paradise!
-Experienced builder Hassan Hall, one of Dancing Rabbit’s leading natural building artists, will lead this hands-on workshop focusing on techniques for creatively building natural walls.
+Experienced builder Hassan Hall, one of Dancing Rabbit’s leading natural building artists, will lead this hands-on workshop focusing on techniques for creatively building straw bales, earthen plaster, and lime plaster.

-During the workshop you’ll work with cob and bottles, wattle-and-daub, light clay straw, cordwood, and earthen wall plaster—five fun and creative natural building methods!
+During the workshop you’ll build two kinds of straw bale walls, and apply both lime and clay-based plasters.
+You’ll work with base coats, rough plasters, and finish plasters.
+You’ll also make clay and lime-base paints, and do a mosaic art installation.
 You’ll take away natural building knowledge and experience that can be applied anywhere, including an existing home.
 All of this, set in an ecovillage committed to learning, living, and sharing ways to live more lightly on the earth!

 This one-of-a-kind workshop will provide you with: